 Option 4: Federal Court Judicial Review (IRPA s.72)

-- ✗Do not attempt to re-enter at a different port immediately after a refusal hoping for a different outcome.
-Refusals are recorded in GCMS and visible to all CBSA officers.
+- ✗Re-attempting entry at a different port hoping for a different outcome.
+Refusals are typically recorded in IRCC and CBSA systems and are visible to officers, so the underlying ground usually remains until it is addressed.

-- ✗Do not argue with or become confrontational with CBSA officers.
-Officers are applying Canadian law.
-Frustration is understandable, but combative behaviour will not change the outcome and may result in further consequences.
+- ✗Becoming confrontational with officers.
+CBSA officers are applying Canadian law and retain discretion; frustration is understandable, but combative behaviour will not change the legal grounds and may add further issues.

 Practical Next Steps After a Denial